+There must be "feedback loops" that encourage best practices and a culture of improvement and that discourage noncompliant behavior.
 CDCR does not have any quality management infrastructure in place.
 Timely, accurate data about outcomes is virtually non-existent.

 Action 4.2.1.
-Establish sustainable quality measurement, evaluation and patient safety programs
+By July 2011, establish sustainable quality measurement, evaluation and patient safety programs